nasraf/GetandCleanData/README.md

     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-- In the run_analysis.R script I did not include any download and unzip commands to get/unzip input files.
-I download the files manually as in the evaluation setting section it was stated that "the Samsung data is in your working directory"
+- In the run_analysis.R script, I did not include any download and unzip commands to get/unzip input files.
+I download the files manually as in the evaluation setting section, it was stated that, "the Samsung data is in your working directory"
+- run_analysis contains the following execution tasks:
+   - require(reshape2) to call the library since we will be using melt and dcast command to group and summarize the data
+   - read training data set and store it in a variable called train_data
+   - read test data set and store it in a variable called test_data
+   - read Subject train data set and store it in a variable called Subject_train
+   - read Subjet test data set and store it in a variable called Subject_test
+   - read test label data set and store it in a varibale called test_label
+   - read train label data set and store it in a variable called train_label
+   - read features.text
+-

 - -tidydata.txt': output contain the data of step 5 listed-above.
-It contains the following varibales:
+It contains the following descriptive varibales:
+-